SweetieCloud/Microcontroller/Lab 2/Exercise 1/README.md

 * Enable Pins: The common anode pins of each LED are controlled by **PNP transistors**, which are driven by pins **PA6** and **PA7**.

 ## 4. Source Code
 The solution is implemented in the main.c file.
-The logic for displaying the numbers and switching between the LEDs is handled within the  `HAL_TIM_PeriodElapsedCallback` function.
+The logic for displaying the numbers and switching between the LEDs is handled within the  `void display7SEG(int num)` and `HAL_TIM_PeriodElapsedCallback` functions.
 ```c
 /* USER CODE BEGIN PV */
 int counter_led = 50;